Why am I always tired?

 Do you need accountability?
 Inspirational quotes?
 Figure out what fires you up!

-Then, do those things that get you moving in the right direction with purpose.
+Then, do those things that move you in the right direction with purpose.

 Obviously, outside factors affect our sleep!
 But, setting up a solid winding down routine and being consistent about bedtime are key steps to sleeping well.

 Don’t let “I’m always tired” be your forever companion.
-NOW is the time to gain energy and increase the passion that you bring to your life.
+NOW is the time to focus on how to gain energy and increase the passion that you bring to your life.

 After all, every small interaction you have impacts the wider world around you.